spinner-caricamento

 Share

-Museum of the nineteenth century
+Museum of the 19th century

 Artsupp Card

-Museum of the nineteenth century
+Museum of the 19th century

-The first floor presents the Scuola di Resina and the Neapolitan school with the works of Vincenzo Migliaro , Giuseppe Casciaro , Edoardo Dalbono , the Palizzi brothers and Francesco Paolo Michetti (to name a few) and the two monographic rooms of Antonio Mancini , with seventeen works, and Michele Cammarano , with fifteen works.
+The first floor presents the Resina School and the Neapolitan school with the works of Vincenzo Migliaro , Giuseppe Casciaro , Edoardo Dalbono , the Palizzi brothers and Francesco Paolo Michetti (to name a few) and the two monographic rooms of Antonio Mancini , with seventeen works, and Michele Cammarano , with fifteen works.

 Gallery